Fettuccinifelix/BMS-documentation/BMS.md

 To resolve this, I separated the circuits for both ICs into 2 PCBs to essentially make sure that I didn't repeat that mistake, and to test each circuit separately.
 I also had multiple people review my new boards such that the layout and schematic made sense and were similar enough to their reference.
 This resulted in the following boards.
 If I had the time, I would create another iteration where I remerged the 2 circuits into a single board, but I will leave future work to whomever is working on the BMS this year.

 [images of new boards]

+## 4.0 Safety information
+A lot of this is common sense, please don't electrocute and/or burn yourself :)

+### 4.1 Electrical Safety
+- **Service Warning:** Before servicing, disconnect all power sources.
+Use a voltmeter to verify zero voltage before proceeding.
+- **Arc Flash Prevention:** Maintain a safe distance of at least 3 feet from the BMS during operation.
+Use insulated tools and avoid wearing metal jewelry when working near high-voltage terminals.
+- **Setup Warning:** Ensure batteries are not touching any part of the PCB aside from their intended connector to prevent any short circuiting when assembling the BMS for use.
+### 4.2 Thermal Safety
+- **Operating Temperatures:** The BMS is designed to operate within a temperature range of -10°C to 65°C. Operating far outside this range may cause system failure or reduced efficiency.
+- **Thermal Runaway Protection:** The BMS is equipped with thermal sensors that will trigger a shutdown if the temperature exceeds 65°C. In case of an over-temperature event, the BMS will automatically disconnect the load until the system has cooled back into operating range.
+### 4.3 Chemical Safety
+- **Battery Handling:** The batteries used alongside BMS to power GRASP are Li-Po batteries, handle all batteries with care to avoid punctures or ruptures.
+Use non-conductive materials for storage and transport to prevent short circuits.
+- **Emergency Procedures:** If chemical exposure occurs due to the Li-Po batteries, exercise caution when irrigating the affected area with water as the water may extend the burn by reacting with the lithium, causing an exothermic reaction.
+Instead, clean the area to the best of your ability and immediately seek medical attention.